garrandall/popular-music-data/tracks/armageddon-it-def-leppard.md

 You try comin' on when you need some...
 But then you don't 'cos you already did
-Yeah, you jangle your jewels while your shakin' ya...
+Yeah, you jangle your jewels while your shakin' ya
 And drive the pretty boys outta their heads

 You got it, but are you gettin' it?